List of awards and nominations received by Angela Bassett

 Throughout her career, Bassett has appeared in several motion pictures portraying real-life women, most recently as Coretta Scott King in the television movie Betty and Coretta.
 This role gave Bassett her second Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Miniseries or Television Movie nomination.
 As part of the cast of Black Panther, she would go on to win a SAG award, and would later be nominated again for her role in its sequel, Black Panther: Wakanda Forever.
 While mainly acting in film, she has appeared in numerous guest roles on television.
 She began acting in her first regular role on television during the final season of the long-running series ER.
 And in 2013, Bassett co-starred in American Horror Story: Coven, portraying Voodoo high priestess Marie Laveau.

+Her exceptional achievement in the film industry for her collective body of work was recognized with the presentation of the Academy Honorary Award in January 2024.